Azienda Agricola Maurizi

-Giulio Maurizi’s world may be physically small – he has five hectares of carefully-tended land and produces only 12,500 bottles of wine per year – but it is perfectly formed.
+Giulio Maurizi’s world may be physically small – he has five hectares of carefully tended land and produces only 12,500 bottles of wine per year – but it is perfectly formed.
 This is a man who, with the help of his son, Morgan, will take on any task.
 He has a long history in wine; his first harvest was in 1967 when he was working with his grandfather who sold wine sfuso, or unbottled, to locals who would drop by to get their containers filled.
 By 1978 he was working in a cooperative that sold its grapes on to one of the large producers but then in 2015, when his son graduated in oenology, he decided it was time for them to branch out on their own.

 Walking through his vineyards it is easy to understand what motivates Giulio.
-At 250 metres above sea level and 10 kilometres from the sea this is prime grape-growing country.
+At 250 metres above sea level and 10 kilometres from the sea, this is prime grape-growing country.
 However, what really takes your breath away is the beautiful vista of the Apennine mountains 12 kilometres away with the twin peaks of Montagna dei Fiori and Montagna dei Campi.
-Behind them the mighty snow capped peak of Monte Gorzano stands 8,000 feet above the sea.
+Behind them, the mighty snow-capped peak of Monte Gorzano stands 8,000 feet above the sea.
 As you admire this beautiful view Giulio will tell you of the legend of the nymph Maia who buried her son, a giant, in the mountains leaving his profile, the sleeping giant, as his monument.

-Giulio’s vineyards vary from 55-year-old Montepulciano vines through to two-year-old Pecorino that will grow for another three years before producing a crop and take 10 to 15 years to produce a quality harvest.
+Giulio’s vineyards vary from 55-year-old Montepulciano vines through to two-year-old Pecorino which will grow for another three years before producing a crop and take 10 to 15 years to produce a quality harvest.
 Giulio told me that an astonishing 35% of the Centroguerra area is now under vines, as interest continues to grow in these native varieties.

 Back in the cantina everything is there but in miniature, even down to the small tray used to freeze the necks of the bottles of spumante metodo classico; this allows the final disgorging of the block of frozen wine containing the lees before the wine is topped up and the traditional cork and cage inserted.